aptdnfapt/OliveOwl/README.md

     “who?”
 ```

 This project was inspired by the Warp AI Terminal and developed with significant assistance from Gemini 2.5.
+But turned out to be more of a terminal Alternative of web bassed bloated chat ui .

 ### Check out a video demonstration of OliveOwl here:
 * 1.0v (https://youtu.be/mkkkX1Grqs8)
 * 2.0v (https://youtu.be/dUvcjOpBu6k)
-A simple Bash script to interact with AI models (Gemini or OpenRouter) directly from your terminal.
+A simple Bash script to interact with AI models (Google Gemini, OpenRouter, OpenAI, Cerebras, and Ollama) directly from your terminal.
 It features chat history, Markdown rendering via `bat`, easy command copying via `gum choose`, dynamic model selection, and a loading spinner.

 ## Features